jessepav/lacygoill-wiki-backup/floating_point/representation.md

 ## Which property is shared by
 ### all rational numbers?

-Their representation is always either finite or repeating.
+Their representation is always either finite:

+    1/2 = (0.5)₁₀

+or repeating:

-    1/7 = (0.142857142857)₁₀
+    1/7 = (0.142857142857...)₁₀
              ├────┘├────┘
              │     └ period 2
              └ period 1

 ### all irrational numbers?

-Their representation is neither finite nor repeating.
+Their representation is neither finite nor repeating:

     √2 = (1.414213...)₁₀
     π  = (3.141592...)₁₀